 I consider myself an 80/20 girl.
-80 percent of the time I’ll choose waffles over pancakes, but can be convinced if the pancakes are a little different, like these Sweet Corn Pancakes, or if they’re hearty and made with whole grains.
+80 percent of the time I’ll choose waffles over pancakes, but can be convinced if the pancakes are a little different, like these Sweet Corn Pancakes or if these Buckwheat Pancakes.
 I’m a lover of Zoe Nathan’s Brown Rice Quinoa Pancakes from her book, Huckleberry.

 But waffles, how can you not like waffles?
 I don’t think I’ve met a waffle I don’t like.
 Except for maybe the waffles served at a hotel continental breakfast, they just lack oomph, ya know?